 AGES: 18+

 We often think of documentary filmmaking as being organic, “in the moment”, and impromptu.
-And this is all, of course true.
+And this is all, of course, true.
 But there is also a huge amount of prep work that needs to be done in order to turn a film idea into reality.
-In this course we’ll go through the whole pre-production process in detail, from research, casting, proposal writing, and taster-tape making through to funding and pitching.
+In this course, we’ll go through the whole pre-production process in detail, from research, casting, proposal writing, and taster-tape making through to funding and pitching.
 The course is aimed at new and emerging producers and directors, with a focus on presenting creative independent documentary film formats.
-Students are encouraged to prepare a real or hypothetical film to develop and “pitch” at the end of the course.
-This course will leave students feeling enabled to take the next step with their film ideas, and with a thorough understanding of how rigorous planning and preparation can lead to a better film.
+Students are encouraged to prepare a real or hypothetical film to develop and “pitch” during the course.
+This course will leave students feeling enabled to take the next step with their film ideas and with a thorough understanding of how rigorous planning and preparation can lead to a better film.

 Session 1